Skip to main content

 Work-from-home needs more than a desk in a corner.

 A basement office that's too cold in January or too humid in July is one you'll stop using by February.
 A podcast studio with HVAC hum recorded into every episode isn't a studio.
-We build workrooms that hold a 22°C / 45% RH baseline year-round, with acoustic treatment where it matters and dedicated circuits where equipment demands them.
+We build workrooms designed for stable comfort and humidity control, with acoustic treatment where it matters and dedicated circuits where equipment demands them.

 We coordinate dedicated networking runs (Cat6a to offices, multiple drops for streaming setups), proper LED lighting that won't flicker on camera, and HVAC zoning so you can run the office at a different temperature than the rest of the house.

-For pros: we design podcast studios with isolated floating floors, sound studios with STC 60+ walls, and streaming setups with green-screen rails and on-camera lighting plans.
+For pros: we design podcast studios with isolated floating floors, sound studios with sound-isolation assemblies built around your use case, and streaming setups with green-screen rails and on-camera lighting plans.

 Scope